gocassa/gocassa/README.md

 ## What is the progress like?

 This tool has support for CRUD operations now.

-We intend to provide the following features once the tool is ready
+We intend to provide the following features once the tool is ready:
+- automatic CQL schema management (no manual CREATE TABLE etc)
+- CRUD operations, CQL statement free
+- An 'Equality Index' recipe: query entities based on 'field A equals value B', or 'give me back all the invoices where customer id = 12'
+- A time series recipe

-Although, even basic design decisions are not final yet:
+The design decisions are not final yet, we are still contemplating about certain things, for example:

 ## The update debate